rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 - *projections*:
   - $\vec{t}(\abst{g}) = \pin(\abst{g}) \cat \pout(\abst{g})$ - the full profile of the properad; input and output wire colors.
   - $\vec{t}(\abst{g}, \aavec{w}) = (\vec{t}(\abst{g}) @ -)[\aavec{w}]$ - the profile of a vector of cell wires.
+- *motivation*: Allows querying the profile of cell wires succinctly.

 \begin{definition}[Cell Resolvers]
 Functions that reduce a cell to a value.